How to Add Google Drive to Windows Explorer Sidebar?

 Add Google Drive as a Library

-The other option for adding Google Drive to the Windows file explorer is to create a new library.
-This is similar to making a folder or using the pin feature.
-You can create multiple libraries and rename them according to your preference.
-Make sure you install Google Drive in your system before trying this method.
-Follow the below steps to try it out:
+Another option for adding Google Drive to Windows File Explorer is to create a new library for it.
+This is a lot like making a special folder or using the pin tool, but it appears in the Libraries section.
+You can create multiple libraries and rename them to whatever you like.
+Be sure Google Drive is installed before trying this.

-1. Right-click on the Google Drive shortcut on the desktop, choose the Include in library option and then select the Create new library option.
+1. Right-click on the Google Drive shortcut on your desktop, choose Include in library, and then select Create new library.

 Creating Google Drive as a library

 2. This will create a Google Drive library in Windows File Explorer.
-You can use that to access your Google Drive files.
+You can use this library to open your Google Drive files anytime.

 Google Drive as a library